 St. Patrick's Day celebrates the legacy of—you guessed it—Saint Patrick, the patron saint of Ireland who became known for establishing churches, schools, and monasteries as a Christian missionary.
 (Many legends surrounding Saint Patrick's life have since arisen—including that he drove all the snakes out of Ireland—though many of them aren't true.)
 St. Patrick's Day is celebrated across Ireland and is also a festive occasion in some countries around the world, where it is typically a celebration of Irish culture.
 Wearing green is customary, as are decorating with shamrocks and attending parades.

-St. Patrick's Day Ideas for Elementary and Middle School Students
+St. Patrick's Day Activities for Elementary and Middle School Students

-Below are five St. Patrick's Day classroom activities that you can consider for elementary or middle school students.
+Below are five St. Patrick's Day classroom activities you can consider for elementary or middle school students, whether they are learning in the classroom or away from school this spring.
 Many of these activities can be adapted to align with your specific grade-level needs.

 1. The History of St. Patrick's Day